karthikmuthineni/Python-PyVisa/README.md

 Install PyVisa on Raspberry Pi pip install PyVISA

-Give USB permission after connecting Raspberry Pi to DAQ using USB-Cable
+Give USB permission after connecting Raspberry Pi to DAQ using USB-Cable.

 Identify the vendorID and productID of your USB device with lsusb -vvv